AriPerkkio/eslint-remote-tester/README.md

 ```

 ### eslint-remote-tester.config.js
 Create new configuration file `eslint-remote-tester.config.js` in the root of your project.
+This is used as configuration file by default.
+Use `-c` or `--config` argument for custom configuration file, e.g. `--config path/custom.config.js`.
 ```js
 module.exports = {
     /** Repositories to scan */